kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 conda activate iris-databricks
 ```

-With your Conda environment activated, install Kedro and the Databricks CLIs:
+With your Conda environment activated, install Kedro and the Databricks CLI:

 ```bash
 pip install kedro databricks-cli --upgrade